-8.7 The Board will compare the pooled fund's investment performance relative to the appropriate benchmark, and where appropriate will compare actively managed pooled fund returns to the stated objectives outlined in the product descriptions.
-The performance objective represents an expected return above the benchmark driven by investment decisions that deviate from the index.
-In addition, the Board will compare actively managed asset classes to a universe of managers with similar mandates, at least once a year.
+- 8.7 The Board will compare the pooled fund's investment performance relative to the appropriate benchmark, and where appropriate will compare actively managed asset classes to a universe of managers with similar mandates, at least once a year.
 It is recognized that manager universe comparisons must be interpreted with caution as there can be key differences in the nature of the portfolios (e.g., size) included in the universe.
 BCI will advise the Board quarterly of the portion of total public equities and of each equity asset class that are managed under active, indexed, and enhanced indexed strategies.
-BCI will advise the Board quarterly of the return of each equity asset class relative to its policy benchmark.

-- 8.8 Once a year, BCI will provide a more comprehensive report outlining the performance of the Fund.
+BCI will advise the Board quarterly of the return of each equity asset class relative to its policy benchmark. - 8.8 Once a year, BCI will provide a more comprehensive report outlining the performance of the Fund.
 This annual review will include an attribution analysis.
 Attribution analysis quantifies the impact of specific active management decisions (including security selection and tactical asset allocation) for the Fund relative to its benchmark.
-The report will also include a comparison of the volatility of the Fund's rate of return over a 5-year period, as measured by standard deviation, against the volatility of the benchmark portfolio's rate of return. - 8.9 BCI will advise the Board quarterly of the diversification of the real estate equity, real estate debt and private equity pools in which the Fund participates. - 8.10 The Pooled Fund Product Descriptions provide a detailed explanation of the valuation of each investment.
-Any material change to the Pooled Fund Product Descriptions is reported to the Boards. - 8.11 Notwithstanding Section 8.6, real estate equity may not be valued quarterly due to cost and complexity of valuation.
-At least once a year BCI will provide the Board with a report on the real estate programs in which the Fund participates. - 8.12 Notwithstanding Section 8.6, Private Equity, Infrastructure, and Renewable Resources investment programs are valued less frequently than liquid assets due to the cost and complexity of valuation.
-At least once a year, BCI shall provide the Board with a report examining the performance of the pools in which the Fund participates. - 8.13 BCI will inform the Board of any substantial change in the investment policy underlying any pooled fund in which the Fund is invested. - 8.14 BCI will report to the Board on any changes to its securities lending policies. - 8.15 The Board shall monitor BCI's performance and, if necessary, take steps as deemed appropriate to address any concerns.
-Concerns may include, but are not limited to, the following:
+The report will also include a comparison of the volatility of the Fund's rate of return over a 5-year period, as measured by standard deviation, against the volatility of the benchmark portfolio's rate of return. - 8.9 BCI will advise the Board quarterly of the diversification of the real estate equity and real estate debt pools in which the Fund participates, and advise the Board annually of the diversification of the private equity pools in which the Fund participates. - 8.10 The Pooled Fund Product Descriptions provide a detailed explanation of the valuation of each investment.
+Any material change to the Pooled Fund Product Descriptions is reported to the Boards. - 8.11 Notwithstanding Section 8.7, real estate equity may not be valued quarterly due to cost and complexity of valuation.
+At least once a year, BCI will provide the Board with a report on the real estate programs in which the Fund participates. - 8.12 Notwithstanding Section 8.7, Private Equity, Infrastructure, and Renewable Resources investment programs are valued less frequently than liquid assets due to the cost and complexity of valuation.
+At least once a year, BCI shall provide the Board with a report examining the performance of the pools in which the Fund participates. - 8.13 BCI will inform the Board of any substantial change in the investment policy underlying any pooled fund in which the Fund is invested. - 8.14 BCI will report to the Board on any changes to its securities lending policies.

-- performance results, which over a reasonable period of time, are below the objectives stated in Section 8; - changes to BCl's or a sub-advisor's organization, investment personnel, or investment process, which might adversely affect the performance of the Fund; - legal or regulatory proceedings against BCI or a sub-advisor; and/or - failure to adhere to this Statement.
+- 8.15 The Board shall monitor BCI's performance and, if necessary, take steps as deemed appropriate to address any concerns.
+Concerns may include, but are not limited to, the following: - performance results, which over a reasonable period of time, are below the objectives stated in Section 8; - changes to BCl's or a sub-advisor's organization, investment personnel, or investment process, which might adversely affect the performance of the Fund; - legal or regulatory proceedings against BCI or a sub-advisor; and/or - failure to adhere to this Statement.